pavanajmera/Golang/README.md

     i) `Executable`, Generates a file that we can run. ii) `Reusable`, Code used as "helpers".
 Good place to put reusable logic.

+3. Why do we use `import` statements?

+    To give our package access to code written in another package

-3. What does `import "fmt" ` mean?
+4. What does `import "fmt" ` mean?

-    The "fmt" package stands for "format" and provides functions for formatted I/O (input/output), such as printing to the console or reading input from the user.
+    ->The "fmt" package stands for "format" and provides functions for formatted I/O (input/output), such as printing to the console or reading input from the user.

-4. What's that `func` thing?
+5. What's that `func` thing?

+    `func` is a keyword to declare a function

-5. How is the `main.go` file organized?
+6. How is the `main.go` file organized?